 Over the next four years, we will scale Memphis Allies' services, reaching more than 2,000 youth and adults in our city at highest risk of involvement in violence.
 Our research suggests that services at this scale will drive the reductions in violence we hope to help achieve.
-We will begin in the Raleigh and Frayser neighborhoods, which, our initial analysis suggests, experience violence most acutely, before scaling across the city.
+SWITCH teams will work across seven regions in the city most disproportionately affected by gun violence: Raleigh/Frayser, Orange Mound, Whitehaven, North Memphis, South Memphis, Binghampton and Hickory Hill.
+We initially launched SWITCH in Raleigh/Frayser and have recently expanded to Orange Mound.
+We aim to secure a presence in each region by the end of 2026, ramping up to serve 500 participants daily.
+SWITCH Youth, Intercept, LifeSet and MST are offered throughout Memphis and Shelby County.
+By the end of 2026, these prevention and intervention services will serve up to 400 youth, families and young adults daily.

 Our greatest priorities as we scale will be:

 Delivering successful services.
-Creating city-wide change starts with delivering quality services for participants, which requires 1) identifying the highest-risk individuals, 2) engaging them in relationship-based services and 3) supporting staff with the training and resources they need.
+Creating city-wide change starts with delivering quality services for participants, which requires 1) identifying the highest-risk individuals, 2) engaging them in relationship-based services, and 3) supporting staff with the training and resources they need.
 We will build systems of learning to understand the impact of our services and make changes to enhance it.